MAT 136 with a grade greater than or equal to C.

 |C||Chosen.
 Student was selected by the instructor and agreed to present.|

 |P||Pass.
 Student was selected to present, but asked to take a pass.
 Allowed at most two.|

 In summary, for each student presentation, I will record one of V, C, or P. In the case of V or C, I will also record one of U, I, M, or E based on the rubric given above.
 The most common pair will likely be CM (i.e., student was chosen to present and presentation met expectations).

 You are expected to respectfully participate and contribute to class discussions.
 This includes asking relevant and meaningful questions to both the instructor and your peers.
 Moreover, you are expected to be engaged and respectful during another student’s presentation.
 Your class participation will be assessed as follows.

 |U||Unsatisfactory.
 Student was often disengaged or disrespectful.
 Alternatively, the student regularly missed class.|

 |M||Meets Expectations.
 Student was consistently respectful, engaged, and contributed to meaningful class discussions.
 In addition, the student regularly attends class.|

 |E||Exceeds Expectations.
 Student's presence in the classroom truly enhances the learning environment.|

 Your Presentation and Participation grade is determined by your frequency and ability to foster productive class discussions through presentations and audience participation.
 The greatest determining factor in your Presentation and Participation grade is your willingness to present often.
-You should aim to present at least twice prior to each midterm exam.
+You should aim to present at least once prior to each quiz.
 The table below provides a summary of how your Presentation and Participation grade will be determined.